america-m/Data-Analyst-Portfolio/README.md

 ### Superstore Sales Dashboard
 **Tool:** Power BI
-**Skills** Data Visualization, Data Analysis, Data Prepartion, Visual Storytelling
+**Skills:** Data Visualization, Data Analysis, Data Prepartion, Visual Storytelling

 This interactive dashboard provides insight into key sales data collected from a Superstore in 2020.
 The audience intended for this dashboard is a higher-up, as the dashboard is easy to navigate and can provide important but general insights on current business processes that could require attention.